 Give-It-Away Organizations - Europe, Middle East & Africa

-This year, we have three non-profit organizations participating in the EMEA Give-It-Away program.
+Thank you to TechnoServe and WorkingRite for participating in this year's Give-It-Away program.
 Read more about their missions below.

 WorkingRite is a youth employment charity in the UK.
 They help vulnerable, disadvantaged young people who are struggling to find work and are most at risk of being long-term unemployed.
 WorkingRite individually match 16-19 year olds to small, local businesses where they complete a work placement lasting up to six months and learn on-the-job, away from the classroom.